Employee Net Promoter Score - Your Ultimate Guide (Updated 2020)

 - Senior Leadership should agree on their understanding and targets for eNPS as well as how to follow up with employees when results are obtained.

 - The use of eNPS should be communicated to all staff using change management approaches with a specific focus on why it's being used and how it will benefit employees and the workplace.

 - Anonymity is essential in order to protect trust in the Employee-Employer relationship.

 - Consider what other Key Performance Indicators to track in conjunction with eNPS.

 - Surveys should be sent out more regularly than previously thought.
-Consider sending them at least once per quarter and send results to staff quickly.
+Consider sending them at least once per quarter, ideally monthly, and send results to staff quickly.